A Guide to Shooting Stock Photos

 This could take ages!

 It is much more practical to take your time and submit less, high quality photographs than hundreds of poor quality ones.
 They will only be rejected and your work will have been in vain!

 It can be a lengthy process, but a solid, quality filled workflow will ensure your pictures are kept for years.

 It also helps to get a name for yourself if all you submit is high quality stock photos.
-Please note though, it can take years to build up a good portfolio of stock images, and you may never earn enough money to live on but you could make a nice bit on the side, every month, for good!
+Please note though, it can take years to build up a good portfolio of stock images.
+You may never earn enough money to live on but you could make a nice bit on the side.
+Every month, for a long time!
 The idea is to enjoy your photography and submit as many as you can for as long as you can.

-It is better to have all your hard work sitting on an agencies hard drive as well as your own as you will sell and make money.
+It is better to have all your hard work sitting on an agencies hard drive as well as your own.
+You will undoubtedly sell them and make some money.
 Obviously the more photos you have the more you will sell.

 Some of the larger agencies will include you in their monthly newsletter.
 This will normally include a "wants" list of all the photographs that their customers are crying out for.
 It can be a good idea and fun to use this list to motivate yourself to get up and get out there!
 Sometimes the agencies release information on some of the bigger sales made that month.

-If I remember correctly, one of the amounts that springs to mind is an American photographer who earned somewhere in the region of $54,000 for just 4 stock images!
-This just goes to prove that if you have the photograph that someone is looking to use in a massive ad campaign, you just never know…
+If I remember correctly, one of the amounts that springs to mind relates to an American photographer.
+He earned somewhere in the region of $54,000 for just 4 stock images!
+This just goes to prove that if you have the photograph that someone is looking to use in a massive ad campaign, you just never know!

 As a final point, if you already have a few (or a lot) of quality photographs that you think might be suitable, go through them to check for quality.
 Crop them, enhance them, clean them up and get them to the required standard needed for submission.
 That little gem could just be in there somewhere.